 The number one thing that mattered was the financial stability.
-Obviously this kids matter and all of that stuff, but I wasn’t not going to do anything drastic primarily because of our financial situation.
-I don’t know if you’re married or not, but you can’t just get up and divorce someone.
+Obviously the kids matter and all of that stuff, but I wasn’t going to do anything drastic primarily because of our financial situation.
+You can’t just get up and divorce someone.
 It doesn’t work like that.
 It’s not that easy, especially when you have kids.

 So you guys are still together.